kimjarvis/reemote/docs/source/index.rst

 Reemote is a Python API for task automation, configuration management and application deployment.

+You can use Reemote to install and configure software on multiple servers.
+You can do anything you could do in Ansible, only in Python, and with a GUI !

-For example, you can use Reemote to write a GUI application that creates or deletes a directory on all the servers in an inventory.
+This example deletes a directory on all the servers in an inventory.
-Like this...

 .. image:: gui_demo.png
    :width: 100%